What are the aims of this leaflet?

 What is cryotherapy?

-The term ‘cryotherapy’ literally means ‘treatment using low temperature’ and refers to the removal of skin lesions by freezing them.
-The most common product used by doctors is liquid nitrogen.
+The term ‘cryotherapy’ literally means ‘treatment using low temperature’ and refers to the removal of surface skin lesions by freezing them.
+The most commonly used freezing agent or product is liquid nitrogen.

 What is liquid nitrogen?

-Liquid nitrogen is the liquid state of gaseous nitrogen, which occupies 78% of the air we breathe.
-Liquid nitrogen is extremely cold, having a boiling point of minus 196°c.
-It is necessary to store and transport it in special flasks.
+Liquid nitrogen is the liquid state of nitrogen gas, which occupies 78% of the air we breathe.
+It is extremely cold, having a boiling point of minus 196°C. It can freeze and destroy any part of the skin that it comes into contact with.
+It is necessary to store and transport liquid nitrogen in special flasks.

 What conditions can be treated with cryotherapy?

-A wide variety of superficial benign (non-cancerous) lesions can be treated with cryotherapy, but it is most commonly used to remove actinic keratoses (an area of sun-damaged skin found predominantly on sun-exposed parts of the body), viral warts, seborrhoeic keratoses, Bowen’s disease and other benign lesions.
-Occasionally, your dermatologist may suggest using cryotherapy to treat a superficial type of a low grade skin cancer known as basal cell carcinoma.
+Many abnormal areas of skin (lesions) can be treated with cryotherapy.
+This includes non-cancerous (benign) lesions.
+It is most commonly used to remove areas of sun-damaged skin found predominantly on sun-exposed parts of the body.
+It is also used to treat viral warts, seborrhoeic keratoses, and other benign lesions.
+Occasionally, your dermatologist may suggest using cryotherapy to low grade skin cancers such as basal cell carcinomas.

 What does the procedure involve?

 Cryotherapy is often carried out by a healthcare practitioner at an out-patient consultation.
 The liquid nitrogen is usually applied to the skin by using a spray gun, a metal probe, or a cotton bud.